A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

-Based on the E-BERT \cite{ebert} strategy of knowledge injection without expensive re-training, LXMERT \cite{tan2019lxmert} language encoder input is modified to incorporate factual knowledge from Wikipedia by aligning Wikipedia2Vec embeddings with BERT wordpiece vectors.
+Based on the E-BERT \cite{ebert} strategy of knowledge injection without expensive re-training, LXMERT-encoded linguistic input is modified to incorporate factual knowledge from Wikipedia by aligning Wikipedia2Vec embeddings with BERT WordPiece \cite{wordpiece} vectors.
 No other change is required within the language encoder's architecture, while the visual encoder remains entirely intact.
 Only fine-tuning is required for achieving advanced accuracy due to knowledge injection.
-In the meanwhile explainability regarding visual and textual modalities is also enhanced.
-For this purpose, BM-GAE \cite{bm_gae} is employed to extract visual and token explanations that help identify in which parts knowledge injection was helpful. \cite{vqa18}
+In the meanwhile, explainability regarding visual and textual modalities is also enhanced.
+For this purpose, BM-GAE \cite{bm_gae} is employed to extract visual and token explanations, helping the identification of parts to which knowledge injection was helpful. \cite{vqa18}

 S3, presented with the S3VQA dataset, targets to answer visual question based on all the participating modalities simultaneously.
 Entity spans from the question are selected to be matched with objects of scene graphs corresponding to images.
-This match can be often guided by external knowledge sources, which enables answering more complex questions that require multi-hop reasoning.
+This matching can be often guided by external knowledge sources, which enable answering more complex questions that require multi-hop reasoning.
 BERT identifies those appropriate question spans, while object detectors propose the objects that most likely fill the spans.
 Wordnet \cite{wordnet} synsets are mapped to the objects, and their hierarchical positions are represented via structural embedding methods.
 Finally, Google search is used to retrieved the top results of the enriched question representation.
 Alternatively, the answer can be provided via classification of possible candidate answers. \cite{vqa20}

-\subsubsection{Evaluation}
+\subsection{Evaluation}